KZ0PHA/KZ0PHA/README.md

 Hello World! 👋 I'm Sophia Tsoi, from Manchester, UK.
 Currently based in Japan.

-I started learning SQL, Python and PowerBI last year (2022) and is currently building my portfolio in order to transition into a career as a Data Analyst.
+I started learning SQL, Python and PowerBI in 2022 and is currently building my portfolio in order to transition into a career as a Data Analyst.

 Passionate about problem-solving and learning (tech, supply chain management, languages etc.)